Heat Pumps vs. Gas Boilers: Which Is Right for Your Home?

 The UK government aims to phase out gas boilers in new homes by 2025, with further restrictions likely.

-Electric Heating (including Heat Pumps)
+The Pros & Cons of Electric Heating (including Heat Pumps)

 Lower Carbon Emissions